-The SBAB Group is subject to the Bank Recovery and Resolution Directive ("BRRD") (which was amended by Directive (EU) 2019/879 ("BRRD II") on 27 June 2019 where most of the new rules in BRRD II will start to apply mid-2021).
+The SBAB Group is subject to the Bank Recovery and Resolution Directive (the "BRRD") (which was amended by Directive (EU) 2019/879 (the "BRRD II") on 27 June 2019).
 The BRRD legislative package establishes a framework for the recovery and resolution of credit institutions and, inter alia, requires EU credit institutions to produce and maintain recovery plans setting out the arrangements that are to be taken to restore the long-term viability of the institution in the event of a material deterioration of its financial condition.
 Accordingly, the requirements under the BRRD are comprehensive, and require the SBAB Group to take extensive measures to ensure compliance.